Barroqueiro/Cybersecurity-Actions/README.md

         run-script: 'ActionFiles/run.sh'

 Use the scripts build.sh and run.sh in the ActionFiles folder of the repository to build and run the image.
 The image is tagged with: scan/scanimage:latest
+The image does not need to be ran during the custom action, it can be build in previous steps fully configurable within the workflow file.
+Just make sure there is an image to be scanned (DS,TS) or there is an instance to be analysed (ZS).
+Since the build and run scripts are threated as setup options these will run before any scanning starts, having these scripts configured for scans that don't need them will create unecessary overhead.

 ### Bad Practices Related parameters